Toma-Pirtskhelani/MechanicAI/Development_Strategy_and_Plan.md

 - **All tests use real APIs** - requires valid credentials
 - **Python 3.13+ required** - dependencies are optimized for this version
 - **Database is shared** - be careful with test data cleanup
+- **GPT-4o-mini optimized** - Cost-effective model providing excellent automotive expertise

+### **Recent Updates (Latest):**
+- **✅ GPT-4o-mini Upgrade** - Migrated from gpt-4-turbo-preview to gpt-4o-mini
+- **💰 Cost Optimization** - Significantly reduced API costs while maintaining quality
+- **⚡ Performance Improvement** - Faster response times with maintained accuracy
+- **🧪 Test Validation** - All 154 tests verified with new model configuration
+- **📚 Documentation Update** - All references updated across codebase and docs

 ---

 *This is a living document.
 Updated with each phase completion.
-Last updated: Phase 2.2 complete - Content Moderation implemented*
+Last updated: Phase 2.6 complete - Translation Service implemented, Phase 2 OpenAI Integration COMPLETE (154 tests passing)*